blueapron/Mandoline/README.md

 ## Usage

-In the ViewController of use, you'll want to set the `HorizontalScrollingPickerView`'s `dataSource` and `delegate` to `self`.
+In the ViewController of use, you'll want to set the `PickerView`'s `dataSource` and `delegate` to `self`.
 Similar to a UICollectionView, be sure to `register` `YourCellClass` before the view will appear.

 ```
 override func viewDidLoad() {